Slavery in Iraq: Slave trade

 In the Ottoman period, slaves where imported to Mesopotamia via several routes.
 African slaves where trafficked to the area from Central Africa via the Red Sea slave trade across the desert from Mecka and Medina by Hajj pilgrims.
 Another route of African slaves came via the Indian Ocean slave trade and the Persian Gulf to the port of Basra.
 White slaves where imported from the Black Sea region in the North; first via the Crimean slave trade and then by the Circassian slave trade.

 During the 19th-century, the slave route from Africa to Ottoman Iraq from the East coast of Africa via the Indian Ocean slave trade and the Red Sea slave trade via the Persian Gulf and by caravans over the desert respectively.

 Officially, the import of slaves via the Persian Gulf was prohibited by the Suppression of the slave trade in the Persian Gulf in January 1847.
 This was however a nominal prohibition, and the slave trade continued.

 In 1847, the British consulate in Baghdad reported:

 The average import of slaves into Bussorah is 2000 head - in some years the numbers have reached 3000, but for the year 1836, owing, it is supposed, to the discouragement which the traffic has sustained from the iman of Muscat, no more than 1000 slaves were imported. [...]
 Of the slaves imported, one half is usually sent to the Muntefick town on the Euphrates, named Sook-ess-Shookh, from whence they are pread all over Southern Mesopotamia, and Eastern Syria; a quarter are exported directly to Baghdad and the remainder are disposed of in the Bussorah Market.

-During the Armenian genocide in 1915–1923, many Armenians, primarily women, girls and boys under the age of twelve, were enslaved ny Muslims in Ottoman Syria and Iraq.
+During the Armenian genocide in 1915–1923, many Armenians, primarily women, girls and boys under the age of twelve, were enslaved by Muslims in Ottoman Syria and Iraq.

-Armenian girls and children where sold from Syria to harems and brothels in Ottoman Iraq, such as Baghdad.
+Armenian girls and children were sold from Syria to harems and brothels in Ottoman Iraq, such as Baghdad.